Emerging Clinical Applications For Cannabis & Cannabinoids

 Arguably, these recent discoveries represent far broader and more significant applications for cannabinoid therapeutics than many researchers could have imagined some thirty or even twenty years ago.

-Cannabinoids possess a remarkable safety record, particularly when compared to other therapeutically active substances, particularly prescription drugs.
+Cannabinoids possess a remarkable safety record, particularly when compared to conventional prescription drugs.
 Most significantly, the consumption of marijuana -- regardless of quantity or potency -- cannot induce a fatal overdose.
-According to a 1995 review prepared for the World Health Organization, "There are no recorded cases of overdose fatalities attributed to cannabis, and the estimated lethal dose for humans extrapolated from animal studies is so high that it cannot be achieved by ... users."
+States a World Health Organization review paper, "There are no recorded cases of overdose fatalities attributed to cannabis, and the estimated lethal dose for humans extrapolated from animal studies is so high that it cannot be achieved by ... users."

-In 2008, investigators at McGill University Health Centre and McGill University in Montreal and the University of British Columbia in Vancouver reviewed 23 clinical investigations of medical cannabinoid drugs (typically oral THC or liquid cannabis extracts) and eight observational studies conducted between 1966 and 2007.
-Investigators "did not find a higher incidence rate of serious adverse events associated with medical cannabinoid use" compared to non-using controls over these four decades.
+The use of cannabis for therapeutic purposes is also rarely associated with significant adverse side effects.
+A prominent review of clinical trial data "did not find a higher incidence rate of serious adverse events associated with medical cannabinoid use" compared to non-using controls over a four decade period.
 A more recent review of the relevant literature concludes that among the average adult user, the health risks associated with marijuana "are no more likely to be dangerous" than many other behaviors or activities, including the consumption of acetaminophen (the pain relieving ingredient in Tylenol).

-That said, cannabis should not necessarily be viewed as a 'harmless' substance.
-Its active constituents may produce a variety of physiological and euphoric effects.
-As a result, there may be some populations that are vulnerable to increased risks from the use of cannabis, such as adolescents, pregnant or nursing mothers, and patients who have a family history of psychiatric illness.
-Patients with a history of cardiovascular disorders, heart disease or stroke may also be at a greater risk of experiencing adverse side effects from marijuana.
+That said, cannabis should not be viewed as a 'harmless' substance.
+Its active constituents may produce a variety of physiological and mood-altering effects.
+As a result, there may be some populations that may be vulnerable to increased risks from the use of cannabis, such as adolescents, pregnant or nursing mothers, and patients who have a family history of psychiatric illness or who possess a clinical high risk for developing a psychotic disorder.
+Patients with a history of cardiovascular disorders, heart disease or stroke may also be at an elevated risk of experiencing adverse side effects from marijuana particular smoked cannabis.
 As with any medication, patients should consult thoroughly with their physician before deciding whether the medical use of cannabis is safe and appropriate.

 As states continue to approve legislation enabling the physician-supervised use of medical marijuana, more patients with varying disease types are exploring the use of therapeutic cannabis.
 Many of these patients and their physicians are now discussing this issue for the first time and are seeking guidance on whether the therapeutic use of cannabis may or may not be advisable.
-This report seeks to provide this guidance by summarizing the most recently published scientific research (2000-2015) on the therapeutic use of cannabis and cannabinoids for a variety of clinical indications.
+This report seeks to provide this guidance by highlighting some of the more relevant, recently published scientific research (2000-2017) on the therapeutic use of cannabis and cannabinoids for a variety of clinical indications.

 In some of these cases, modern science is now affirming longtime anecdotal reports of medical cannabis users (e.g., the use of cannabis to alleviate GI disorders).
 In other cases, this research is highlighting entirely new potential clinical utilities for cannabinoids (e.g., the use of cannabinoids to modify the progression of diabetes.)